Google Maps Platform Terms of Service

 The Services were developed solely at private expense and are commercial computer software and related documentation within the meaning of the applicable Federal Acquisition Regulations and their agency supplements.

 19.1 Notices.
-All notices must be in writing and addressed to the other party’s legal department and primary point of contact.
-The email address for notices being sent to Google’s Legal Department is email@example.com.
+All notices must be in writing and addressed: (a) in the case of Google, to Google’s Legal Department at firstname.lastname@example.org; and (b) in the case of Customer, to the Notification Email Address.
 Notice will be treated as given on receipt as verified by written or automated receipt or by electronic log (as applicable).

 19.2 Assignment.
-Neither party may assign any part of this Agreement without the written consent of the other, except to an Affiliate where: (a) the assignee has agreed in writing to be bound by the terms of this Agreement; (b) the assigning party remains liable for obligations under the Agreement if the assignee defaults on them; and (c) the assigning party has notified the other party of the assignment.
-Any other attempt to assign is void.
+Customer may not assign the Agreement without the written consent of Google, except to an Affiliate where: (a) the assignee has agreed in writing to be bound by the terms of the Agreement; (b) the assigning party remains liable for obligations under the Agreement if the assignee defaults on them; and (c) the assigning party has notified the other party of the assignment.
+Any other attempt by Customer to assign is void.
+Google may assign the Agreement without the written consent of Customer by notifying Customer of the assignment.

 19.3 Change of Control.
-If a party experiences a change of Control (for example, through a stock purchase or sale, merger, or other form of corporate transaction): (a) that party will give written notice to the other party within 30 days after the change of Control; and (b) the other party may immediately terminate this Agreement any time between the change of Control and 30 days after it receives that written notice.
+If a party experiences a change of Control other than an internal restructuring or reorganization, then: (a) that party will give written notice to the other party within 30 days after the change of Control; and (b) the other party may immediately terminate the Agreement any time between the change of Control and 30 days after it receives that written notice.

 19.4 Force Majeure.
 Neither party will be liable for failure or delay in performance to the extent caused by circumstances beyond its reasonable control, including acts of God, natural disasters, terrorism, riots, or war.